You may have heard the term ‘maximum aerobic speed’ floating around in the gym, but what does it mean and how can you use it to benefit performance?

 What is Maximum Aerobic Speed?

-Maximum aerobic speed (MAS) relates to aerobic performance (VO2max) and forms part of the process for developing aerobic capacity and is expressed as metres per second (m/sec).
+Maximum aerobic speed (MAS) relates to aerobic performance (VO2max) and forms part of the process for developing aerobic capacity.
+It is expressed as metres per second (m/sec).

 What You Need to Know About Your Maximum Aerobic Speed

-To improve VO2max the training session should accumulate as much time at or as close to VO2max as possible.
-This is often problematic with continuous exercise such as running, cycling, rowing, or swimming as it is difficult to maintain intensity sufficient enough to stress the cardiovascular system for prolonged periods.
+To improve VO2max the training session should accumulate as much time at, or as close to, VO2max as possible.
+This is often difficult to achieve with continuous exercise such as running, cycling, rowing, or swimming, as it is difficult to maintain an intensity sufficient to stress the cardiovascular system for prolonged periods.

-Interval training for the aerobic system can potentially overcome this problem as it allows sufficient stress at the VO2max level while allowing adequate recovery for repeated efforts therefore resulting in more time at VO2max.
+Interval training for the aerobic system can potentially overcome this problem, as it facilitates sufficient stress at the VO2max level while allowing adequate recovery for repeated efforts, therefore resulting in more time at VO2max.
+In other words.
+Go hard, rest, go hard again.

 How Can You Calculate Your Maximum Aerobic Speed?

-Perform a thorough warm-up for at least 20 minutes.
-Then time yourself running 1.5-2km.
-This is best done on a 400m track, but can also be done on a flat road stretch provided you can accurately measure and mark 1.5-2km (a bicycle computer could be used).
+Perform a thorough warm-up for at least 20 minutes, then time yourself running 1.5-2km.
+This is best done on a 400m track, but can also be done on a flat road stretch provided you can accurately measure and mark 1.5-2km (any number of fitness wearables or training apps can do this).

 Ensure that you run at a perceived rate of 100% of maximal effort to ensure accuracy for testing and programming.